OUR THORAH Is Restored

 This error is finally corrected in the restored Ghabaray Thorah:

 "Live Raoban and do not die; and Shamaion, let his men be counted."
 Shamaion must be counted!
-Free Shipping.
+FREE SHIPPING Hardcover Laminated Softcover Laminated *Delivery from the Philippines to the US during the pandemic is usually 3-4 weeks.